OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-rds-mssql-s3-database.md

 * Download the backup file from the S3 bucket.
 * Invokes rds_restore_database stored procedure on the RDS instance.
 * Display restore progress by percentage.
-* The task will end when the backup file is restored successfully
+* The task will end when the backup file is restored successfully.

 ## Samples